ENG2609. Building Automations Live (TCH, NAA)

 One hour.
 One real accounting problem.
 One working automation, built live in front of the room.

-The real takeaway isn't the tool itself.
-It's an unfiltered, end-to-end look at what a single practitioner with the right AI tools can now build in the time it takes to run a morning stand-up, and a concrete sense of what that shift means for how firms should be thinking about software, staffing, and service delivery in the year ahead.
+The real takeaway won’t be the tool itself.
+It will be an unfiltered, end-to-end look at what a single practitioner with the right AI tools can now build in the time it takes to run a morning stand-up, and a concrete sense of what that shift means for how firms should be thinking about software, staffing, and service delivery in the year ahead.

 Learning Objectives:

-- Describe the current capabilities and limitations of AI coding tools such as Claude Code, including where human judgment and domain expertise remain essential to producing reliable output.
+- Identify the current capabilities and limitations of AI coding tools, such as Claude Code, including where human judgment and domain expertise remain essential to producing reliable output.

-- Apply a repeatable approach to scoping, prompting, and iterating on an AI-built tool, so they can take a workflow problem from idea to working prototype without writing code from scratch.
+- Recognize a repeatable approach to scoping, prompting, and iterating on an AI-built tool, so you can take a workflow problem from idea to working prototype without writing code from scratch.

-- Analyze build-versus-buy decisions in a world where AI-native development has dramatically lowered the cost and time required to build custom tools, and determine when building in-house now makes more sense than purchasing commercial software.
+- Distinguish between build-versus-buy decisions in a world where AI-native development has dramatically lowered the cost and time required to build custom tools, and when building in-house now makes more sense than purchasing commercial software.